Mesheswarage/Python-based-WhatsApp-Message-Scheduler/README.md

 # Python-based-WhatsApp-Message-Scheduler
 This project provides a simple yet effective method for using Python to schedule and send WhatsApp messages automatically.
-The programme launches WhatsApp Web and delivers messages at set times by using web automation, improving your communication process.
+The programme launches WhatsApp Web and delivers messages at set times, improving your communication process.

 Key Features: